The 30% ruling in the Netherlands allows certain expat employees to benefit from tax breaks – but under what conditions, and for how long?

 Less strict rules apply for PhD and Master’s graduates younger than 30 years:

-- the minimum salary requirement is €28,125 taxable.
+- The minimum salary requirement is €29,149.

 Scientific researchers and training medical specialists